MCP-For-My-CV/MCP-Backend/README.md

 2. Start Ollama service
 3. Pull required models: `ollama pull llama3.2` and `ollama pull mxbai-embed-large`

-The system will automatically fall back to HuggingFace embeddings if Ollama is not available.
+The system will automatically use OpenAI models if Ollama is not available.

 ### Memory Issues